Enfield Shaker Village Walking Tour

 8

-The Shakers grew well over 100 plant varieties for culinary, medicinal, and aromatic uses, as well as dyestuffs.
+In their extensive gardens, the Enfield Shakers grew well over 100 plant varieties for culinary, medicinal, and aromatic uses, as well as dyestuffs.
 They innovated the sale of garden seeds in small packages.
-This demonstration garden highlights plants grown by the Shakers.
+This demonstration garden, begun by the museum in 1987, includes examples of plants grown by the Enfield Shakers.

 Learn More >